Undergraduate Course Catalog 2014-2015

 Seven 500/600/700-Level POLT or PS Courses

 MUST include at least two POLT courses (all UNH POLT courses are approved) and at least four interdisciplinary PS courses.
-(Up to two SOC courses may substitute for POLT/PS courses, only if approved by program coordinator)
+(Up to two SOC courses may substitute for POLT/PS courses, but only if approved by program coordinator)

 Current and soon-to-be offered PS courses include:

 PS 501, Social and Political-Economic Theory

 PS 503, Political Theory and Historical and Social Context

 PS 508, The Supreme Court in American Society